 Ordinary Time: June 9th

-Wednesday of the Tenth Week of Ordinary Time; Optional Memorial of St. Ephrem, deacon and doctor
+Wednesday of the Tenth Week in Ordinary Time; Optional Memorial of St. Ephrem, Deacon and Doctor

 St. Ephrem, called "the Harp of the Holy Spirit," is the great classic Doctor of the Syrian church.
 As deacon at Edessa, he vigorously combated the heresies of his time, and to do so more effectively wrote poems and hymns about the mysteries of Christ, the Blessed Virgin and the saints.
 He had a great devotion to Our Lady.
 He was a commentator on Scripture and a preacher as well as a poet, and has left a considerable number of works, which were translated into other Eastern languages as well as into Greek and Latin.
 He died in 373.
 Benedict XV proclaimed him a Doctor of the Church in 1920.According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of Sts.
 Primus and Felician.
 St. Ephrem's feast is celebrated on June 18.
 St. Columba is listed in the Roman Martyrology.Primus and Felician are two Roman martyrs of the via Nomentana.
 Their relics, transferred in the seventh century within the city, are at present in the church of St. Stephen on the Coelian Hill.St.
 Columba, or Columkill, apostle of the Picts, was of illustrious Irish descent.
 He was brought up in the company of many saints at the school of St. Finian of Clonard.
 Being an ordained priest, and having founded many churches in Ireland, he went to Scotland with twelve companions, and there converted many of the northern Picts to the faith of Christ.
 He founded the monastery of Iona which became the nursery of saints and apostles.
 He also evangelized the northern English.
 He died on June 9, 597 at the foot of the altar at Iona while blessing his people, and was buried, like St. Brigid, beside St. Patrick at Downpatrick in Ulster.